Suburbia – Review

 We Built this City on Rock and Roll

 This game folks, this game is something else.
 It may look dry from the outside but inside this box of hexes and points are stories of soaring skyscrapers, restaurant chains, glorious parks and the citizens that live in your suburbs.
-Giving you ample opportunity to lord it over an industrial wasteland just to be top dog, create a green an pleasant land, a vast commercial zone or some combination of all of those, Suburbia is a game that allows you to shape your city however you see fit and never loses sight of the most important thing a boardgame can do: tell an excellent story.
+Giving you ample opportunity to lord it over an industrial wasteland just to be top dog, create a green an pleasant land, a vast commercial zone or some combination of all of those, Suburbia is a game that allows you to shape your city however you see fit and never loses sight of the most important things a boardgame can do: tell an excellent story.